 (A) Volume of Space (Cu.
 Ft.
 Incl.)
-Volui (Cu.
-Ft./Lb.
-CO 1 (B) me Factor (Lb.
-CO 2 /Cu.
+(B) me Factor a) (Lb.
+CO 4 /Cu.
 Ft.)
 (C) Calculated Quan.
 (Lb.)
 Not Less Than

 Up to 140 14 .072

 141 - 500 15 .067 10

 501 - 1600 16 .063 35

 1601 - 4500 18 .056 100

 4501 - 50000 20 .050 250

 Over 50000 22 .046 2500

 - 2332.
 As the average small space has proportionately more boundary area per enclosed volume than a larger space, greater proportionate leakages are anticipated and accounted for by the graded volume factors in Table 5. - 2333.
-The least gas quantities for the smallest volumes are tabulated in order to clarify the intent of Column B and thus avoid possible overlapping at borderline volumes. - 234.
+The least gas quantities for the smallest volumes are tabulated in order to clarify the intent of Column B and thus avoid possible overlapping at borderline volumes. - 2334.
+In two or more interconnected volumes where "free flow" of carbon dioxide can take place, the carbon dioxide quantity shall be the sum of the quantities calculated for each volume, using its respective volume factor from Table 5.
+If one volume requires greater than normal concentration (See Section 234), the higher concentration shall be used in all interconnected volumes. - 234.
 Material Conversion Factor.
 For materials requiring a design concentration over 34 per cent, the basic quantity of carbon dioxide calculated from the volume factor given in Section 233 shall be increased by multiplying this quantity by the appropriate conversion factor given in Figure 1. - 235.
 Special Conditions.
 Additional quantities of carbon dioxide shall be provided to compensate for any special condition that may adversely affect the extinguishing efficiency. - 2351.
-Any openings that cannot be closed at the time of extinguishment shall be compensated for by the addition of 1 lb. of carbon dioxide per sq. ft.
-For ventilating systems which cannot be shut down the additional carbon dioxide shall be based upon the volume of air moved in 1 minute and the same volume factor as used to determine the basic quantity of gas needed.
-This shall be multiplied by the material conversion factor (determined in Section 234) when the design concentration is greater than 34 per cent.
-This amount of carbon dioxide may be applied through screening nozzles if desired or it may be applied through the regular distribution system.
+Any openings that cannot be closed at the time of extinguishment shall be compensated for by the addition of not less than 1 pound of carbon dioxide per square foot of opening.
+This amount of carbon dioxide shall be applied through the regular distribution system.
 See Sub-section 2211.